danmbrown/city-of-whispers/Magistrate.md

 [Home](index.md)

 ## Agenda
--   Portray a bustling, diverse, cosmopolitan metropolis
+### Portray a bustling, diverse, cosmopolitan metropolis
+There's always something going on in the city.
+Cities are a bastion of innovation, creativity, and action.
+It's in cities that we come to understand that everyone is the main character in their own story.
+The players should feel like there's something happening around every corner.
+They should glimpse only a small percentage of the things happening in the city, and understand that the most interesting things happening have nothing to do with them.

--   Fill the characters’ lives with schemes and intrigue
+### Fill the characters’ lives with schemes and intrigue
+Living in a city means living cheek-by-jowl with your neighbors.
+They can't help but insinuate themselves into each others' lives.

--   Play to find out what happens
+### Play to find out what happens
+While it's helpful to come to the table with some ideas of plot hooks, adversaries, locations, and supporting characters, let the story unfold on its own.
+Don't make any assumptions about how the story ends, or even how it middles.
+As the Magistrate, be prepared to set the stakes, inject dramatic twists, and generally challenge characters in their efforts to meet their goals.

 ## Principles
 - Address the characters, not the players
 - Embrace the urban and the cosmopolitan
 - Test their connection to the city
 - Make a move that follows
 - Never speak the name of your move
 - Give every character a routine
 - Name every person
 - Ask questions and use the answers
 - Be a fan of the characters
 - Think dangerous
 - Begin and end with the fiction
 - Think offscreen, too
 - Imply machinations behind the scenes

 ## Moves